jerenner/T9BeamTestAna/README.md

 then close by File -> Quit ROOT in any of the Canvases that appear

+July 17th 2023:

+New default way will be: instead of getting the midas-to-ROOT converted files, for those not interested in waveforms, get the already waveform-analyzed ntuples with the anaTree from the wctePC:

+cd output/ ; ./get.sh; cd ../

+./python/run_mkplots.py

+and choose what to run, e.g.

+./python/run_mkplots.py | egrep "310|318"

+./python/run_mkplots.py | grep "Make"

+./python/run_mkplots.py | grep "quick"

 More detailed:

 save the https://wcte-daq/?cmd=custom&page=RunLog as html do Downloads on the daq proxy machine